 Make the sauce - Mix all the sauce ingredients and keep them aside.

 Coat Chicken- Next step is to coat chicken well with cornstarch.
-Cornstarch coated chicken when cooked makes it crispy and also the sauce sticks well to the chicken.
+Cornstarch-coated chicken makes it crispy and the sauce sticks well to the chicken.

-Making stir fry - Now that the cashews are roasted and chicken is cooked, next we will cook the aromatic.
-Cook ginger, garlic, chilies, white part of the green onion until aromatic.
+Making stir fry - Now that the cashews are roasted and the chicken is cooked, next, we will cook the aromatic.
+Cook ginger, garlic, chilies, and white part of the green onion until aromatic.
 Quickly cook the red peppers.

-Last step is to add the chicken, cashews and the sauce.
-Toss eveyhting well.
-Let the sauce thicken a bit and coat chicken well.
+The last step is to add the chicken, cashews, and sauce.
+Toss everything well.
+Let the sauce thicken a bit and coat the chicken well.
 Top it with chopped green onion and mix.